Astarisk/OtterShare/README.md

 That's all there is for now to worry about.
 I'll keep the README up to date as I move along with the project

 Future plans:
-Minimize the application to system tray.
+Minimize the application to system tray. -- DONE
 Clean up and improve upon keyboard handling.
 Upload a file from a folder.
 imgur oath and album support.